janecher/my-first-webpage/README.md

 ## Setup/Installation Requirements

-* Clone from the reposetory
+* Clone/download from the repository
-* Double click on my-first-webpage.html file
+* Double click on favorite-places.html file
-* See the result in the browser (I used Chrome)
+* See the result in the browser

 ## Technologies Used